venice1200/MiSTer_i2c2oled/README.md

 The default configuration is configured in the file `/media/fat/i2c2oled/i2c2oled-system.ini`.
 This file **will be updated** by the updater if new Options are available!

-If you neded to change settings you can configure **your User settings** by adding Options and their settings
+If you nedd to change the settings you can configure **your User settings** by adding Options and their settings
 to the file `/media/fat/i2c2oled/i2c2oled-user.ini`.

 Available Options: